pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## JavaScript Environments

 There are many places (environments) to run JavaScript, for example, in the browser or terminal.
 Each place is a different environment: Your computer is a different environment than your friend's computer.
 You both have different usernames, passwords, and other configurations.
-Therefore, being able to add a file that stores specific information about running the code in a specific environment is in is a crucial feature.
+Therefore, adding a file that stores specific information about running the code in a particular environment is a crucial feature.

 Make an environmental variable file and call it `.env`.
-It should not be tracked by Git, so it is added to the file in the project's `.gitignore`.
+Git should not track it, so it is added to the file in the project's `.gitignore`.
 This will allow each environment to keep its own file, and if there is sensitive information like passwords or API keys, they will also not be shared on GitHub.
-Remember, `.gitignore` is not a JavaScript file, so there is no need for quotes, or semi-colons.
+Remember, `.gitignore` is not a JavaScript file, so there is no need for quotes or semi-colons.

 Example `.gitignore`: